marinehero/TripPlanner/README.md

 .

+## REVIEW

+### Good:

+• Nice autocomplete labels
+• Cost calculation seems to be working fine
+• Using decodable
+• Able to fetch destinations either via URLRequest or json file

+### Not so good:

+• Not so good architecture (Route calculation in the ViewController)
+• A lot of methods declared as public / open?
+• Map coordinates is not working properly
+• Theme is a nice touch but not uniform and dynamic (Any view can pick any theme it wants, should exists a currentTheme var somewhere)
+• Autocomplete shows cities that are not in the list
+• Unnecessary or unrelated code in the project

 ## Enhancements

 Pressing <return> on empty field to get drop down list of trips - needs to be more intuitive